RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **22. PI Control**

 If the previous section required plenty of coding on the client side (in the file PI_Control_Project_1.h which includes the HTML for the PI control web page), the PI control is done completely on the ESP32.
-The first thing to do, if you havent done already, is to familiarize yourself with PI control, the basics and the fundamentals - I suggest the following page from APmonitor.com https://apmonitor.com/pdc/index.php/Main/ProportionalIntegralControl.
-In a typical control system, such as the [TCLab fom APmonitor](https://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) based on a heat source and a temperature sensor, there is a substantial time delay between switching on the actuator (e.g. heater), and achieving a steady state value of the process variable (e.g. temperature a bit far away from the heat source).
+The first thing to do, if you havent done it already, is to familiarize yourself with the PI control, the basics and the fundamentals - I suggest the following page from APmonitor.com https://apmonitor.com/pdc/index.php/Main/ProportionalIntegralControl.
+In a typical control system, such as the [TCLab fom APmonitor](https://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) based on a heat source and a temperature sensor, there is a substantial time delay between switching on the actuator (e.g. heater), and achieving a steady state value of the process variable (e.g. the sensor temperature).
 Such delays are very important in control.
-However, in the setup used here using a photoresistor and LEDs, such delay is very short and due to the electronics itself.
-For this reason, in order to avoid an extremely fast control impossible to visualize in a chart, and artificial time delay was implemented, termed *ControlMillisInterval* and defined at 500 ms.
+However, in the setup used here using a photoresistor and LEDs, such delay is very short, due to the electronics itself - not because of the time for the light to travel.
+For this reason, in order to avoid an extremely fast control impossible to visualize in a chart, and artificial time delay was implemented, termed *ControlMillisInterval*, and defined at 500 ms.

 ```cpp
 currentMillis = millis();